 It’s really easy to do your gift shopping on the high street or online, but with a bit of extra thought and planning, you can choose more sustainable, ethical gifts for your loved ones.
-You can also support smaller businesses at the same time, which is a bonus in my book!
+You can also support smaller businesses at the same time.
 This gift guide has lots of ideas for ethical gifts for her, all of which you can buy with a clear conscience.
 From recycled and natural gifts, to ethical gifts that give back, I hope you’ll be inspired to give something with meaning, or find some things to put on your own wish list.

 Being sustainable can be stylish, as I hope to prove!
 Some of these products have been gifted to me for inclusion in my Ethical Gift Guide, and they are labeled as (gifted), everything else are things I use already.
 I use them all apart from the boots, which are my sister’s, and thoroughly recommend them.